 - 4. Install the Mid-Line Control: - a.
 Remove the two hex head screws on the control top. - b.
 Lift off the control top. - c.
 Cradle the feeder tube in the control housing.
 The feeder tube may have to be turned slightly to allow the pan to hang straight. - d.
 Clamp the control in place by inserting tabs on the control top into the slots on the control body.
-Install and tighten the two hex head screws previously removed.
+Install and tighten the two hex head screws previously removed. - 5.
+Install a toggle switch, out of reach of the birds, to disconnect power to the Mid-Line Control.
+This allows the Mid-Line Control to serve as standard feeder when not used as a control feeder. - 6.
+Wire the Mid-Line Control as shown in the wiring diagram section of this manual.

-Figure 53.
+Figure 54.
 Mid-Line Control Installation